NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-06-07-build-unreal-engine-from-github-source-code-gnu-linux/index.md

 $ ./Engine/Binaries/Linux/UnrealEditor
 {{< /highlight >}}

 On your first run, the editor will need to compile a large number of shaders, which can take some time.
-It may take a while to get past the splash screen before the editor window appears.
+It may take a while to get past the splash screen before the Unreal Project Browser window appears.
+Subsequently, whether you create a new project or open an existing one, the engine may need to compile even more shaders.

 Grab a coffee and give yourself a well-earned pat on the back — you’ve just built Unreal Engine from source on GNU/Linux!